 This guest post was written by Monica Moore, MSN RNC

-As a nurse-educator, I often role-play with nurse clients as I find it is an important teaching tool which exposes nuances of patient care gaps that aren’t obvious by using traditional methods.
-I use this format when reviewing how to have challenging conversations, dealing with emotional patient-care situations or conveying negative results.
+As a nurse-educator, I often role-play with nurse clients as I find it is an important teaching tool that exposes nuances of patient care gaps that aren’t obvious by using traditional methods.
+I use a format of nurse discomfort when reviewing how to have challenging conversations, dealing with emotional patient-care situations, or conveying negative results.
 I pretend to be the ‘patient’ on the receiving end of bad news, or the relative who is angry and frustrated and the nurse is, well, the ‘nurse’.
 Last week, during a client coaching session, I was a patient who presented to the offices actively miscarrying her pregnancy.

 And this taught me something else about discomfort.
 It is the result of many factors, not the least of which is that it is a sign that you may have triggered something unresolved in your own life.
 But had I not pushed, not crossed that threshold from content to discontent, I would have missed out on growth potential by discovering an insight that, in retrospect, has proven to be important in my personal and professional life.

 Ok, back to how this applies to being a nurse.

 When I worked in Labor and Delivery, I became the nurse who was often assigned to the rooms in which there was a loss or other difficult circumstance, and I learned to be humbled and honored by this role.
 Of course, I don’t enjoy the part of my job where I have to deliver bad news or be in the midst of an intensely personal and private situation, such as mourning a loss.
 I do, however, realize the weight of my contribution to this challenging situation, and even though I can’t change it, I can try positively affect the experience of the patient during it.
 I find that applying this perspective gives my role the appropriate level of reverence and gravity that it deserves.